aws-amplify/docs/docs/lib/graphqlapi/fragments/android/query-data.md

 </amplify-block>
 </amplify-block-switcher>

-> **Note**: This approach will only return up to the first 1000 items.
-To change this limit or make requests for additional results beyond this limit, see below.
+> **Note**: This approach will only return up to the first 1,000 items.
+To change this limit or make requests for additional results beyond this limit, use *pagination* as discussed below.

 ## List multiple pages of items